IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     **Did you know?** "Include historical" is useful while you are developing your flows, as it means that you don't need to wait for new events to be produced to the Kafka topic.
 You can use all of the events already on the topic to check that your flow is working the way that you want.

-1. Click the EMEA orders node to see a live view of results from your filter.
-It is updated as new events are emitted onto the orders topic.
+1. A live view of results from your filter is updated as new events are emitted onto the orders topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-18.png "viewing the results"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-18.png "viewing the results")